yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises.md

 To provision your nodes manually, you have two options:

-* If the SSH user you provided has sudo privileges but _requires a password_, you can [run the pre-provisioning script](#run-the-pre-provisioning-script).
+* If the SSH user you provided has sudo privileges but requires a password, you can [run the pre-provisioning script](#run-the-pre-provisioning-script).

 * If the SSH user doesn't have sudo privileges at all, you need to [set the database nodes up manually](#set-up-database-nodes-manually).